Wall Street ends sharply higher, led by surging Dow

-(Reuters) - Wall Street rallied on Monday, with the Dow completing its strongest session in over three months as investors piled back in to energy and other sectors expected to outperform as the economy rebounds from the pandemic.
+NEW YORK, June 21 (Reuters) - Wall Street ended sharply higher on Monday, with the Dow completing its strongest session in over three months as investors piled back into energy and other sectors expected to outperform as the economy rebounds from the pandemic.

-The small-cap Russell 2000 and the Dow Jones Transports Average, considered a barometer of economic health, both jumped about 2%.
+The small-cap Russell 2000 (.RUT) and the Dow Jones Transports Average (.DJT), considered a barometer of economic health, both jumped.

-The S&P 500 value index, which includes banks, energy and other economically sensitive sectors and has led gains in U.S. equities so far this year, surged 1.9%, outperforming a 0.9% rise in the growth index.
+The S&P 500 value index (.IVX), which includes banks, energy and other economically sensitive sectors and has led gains in U.S. equities so far this year, surged and outperformed a smaller rise in the growth index (.IGX).

 That was a stark reversal from last week, when the Fed's hawkish signals on monetary policy sparked a round of profit taking that wiped out value stocks' lead over growth this month and triggered the worst weekly performance for the Dow and the S&P 500 in months.